-The PSA – the Public Service Association Te Pūkenga Here Tikanga Mahi –is New Zealand's largest union, representing 58,000 workers in central government, state-owned enterprises, local councils, health boards and community groups.
+The Public Service Association Te Pūkenga Here Tikanga Mahi (PSA) is New Zealand's largest union.

 Fair pay and good jobs

 Collective bargaining is one of the key ways in which PSA members can work together to improve their living standards and the quality of working life.
 The PSA bargains for members in over 400 organisations that between them represent the full breadth and diversity of the public sector.
 Each sector has its own particular needs and the PSA's bargaining strategies are drawn up accordingly.

 Effective recruitment and strong delegate structures are at the heart of union organisation in the workplace.
 The PSA has nearly 4,000 workplace delegates and runs a comprehensive programme of delegate development, including a series of courses on the skills and knowledge needed for the job.

 Our strategic goals set aspirational targets about where we want the PSA to be in 2024, and within that has three year cycles where we set more specific goals and plan towards achieving them.

 This is a whole of union approach, has been signed off by the executive board and has been developed through the governance structures of the union and after consultation with other interested parties.